AMMISAIDFaical/AMMISAIDFaical/README.md

 # Hi, I’m Faical Ammisaid

 I’m a **Data & AI Engineer** specializing in **MLOps, Cloud Data Engineering**, and **Generative AI**.
-I enjoy building scalable AI systems — from data pipelines to LLM-powered agents — with a focus on **reproducibility, automation, and deployment** in the cloud.
+I enjoy building scalable AI systems: from data pipelines to LLM-powered agents. with a focus on **reproducibility, automation, and deployment** in the cloud.

 ---